 Lower the lid down slowly so the child can see it matches.
 Offer the child a turn.

-Build the entire cube on the lid before putting away.
+Build the entire cube on the lid before putting it away.

-Child can build the cube on the table without using the lid as a base.
-When finished, cut the cube open vertically, and then again from another side to show the colors match.
+The child can build the cube on the table without using the lid as a base.
+When finished, cut the cube open vertically, then again from another side to show the colors match.
 The lid can be visible to use as a reference.

-Turn the lid upside down and child builds from memory.
+Turn the lid upside down and allow the child to build from memory.

 I hope you found this post useful.
 Please leave a comment.
 I love hearing from you!